open-telemetry/oteps/0002-telemetry-without-manual-instrumentation.md

 * No _manual_ source code modifications allowed
 * Licensing must be permissive (e.g., ASL / BSD)
 * Packaging must allow vendors to “wrap” or repackage the portable (OpenTelemetry) library into a single asset that’s delivered to customers
-    * That is, vendors do not want to require users to comprehend both an OpenTel package and a vendor-specific package
+    * That is, vendors do not want to require users to comprehend both an OpenTelemetry package and a vendor-specific package
 * Explicit, whitebox OpenTelemetry instrumentation must interoperate with the “automatic” / zero-source-code-modification / blackbox instrumentation.
     * If the blackbox instrumentation starts a Span, whitebox instrumentation must be able to discover it as the active Span (and vice versa)
     * Relatedly, there also must be a way to discover and avoid potential conflicts/overlap/redundancy between explicit whitebox instrumentation and blackbox instrumentation of the same libraries/packages